arangodb/docs/3.8/aql/functions-arangosearch.md

   - `maxTerms` (number, _optional_): consider only a specified number of the most relevant terms.
 One can pass `0` to consider all matched terms, but it may impact performance negatively.
 The default value is `64`.
+  - `prefix` (string, _optional_): if defined, Levenshtein or Damerau-Levenshtein distance is computed for documents which contains specified prefix.
+The default value is empty string.
 - `{STARTS_WITH: [prefix]}`: see [STARTS_WITH()](#starts_with).
   Array brackets are optional
 - `{TERM: [token]}`: equal to `token` but without Analyzer tokenization.